-—by Debra Shore, Metropolitan Water Reclamation District Commissioner
+—Tips courtesy of Debra Shore, Metropolitan Water Reclamation District Commissioner

 - Replace an older toilet (pre-1994) with a new low-flow or dual flush model.
 Why?
 Toilets are the biggest water guzzlers in our homes, older toilets use approximately 3.5 gallons per flush (pre-1980 toilets can use as much as seven gallons per flush), and the typical American flushes five times a day at home.
 A family of four could save as much as 11,096 gallons a year by installing a 1.6 gallon per flush toilet.
 A 1999 research study found that Americans use 5.7 billion gallons of clean drinking water a day to flush waste down toilets—now that’s a waste.